algorhythmicdev/AlgoWeb/UI_UX_IMPROVEMENT_PLAN.md

 ---

 ## 2. Animated gradient bar (for headings)

+**Status: ✅ Implemented**

+_Update 2025-10-10:_ Added a reusable `.heading` helper in `src/lib/styles/global.css` with `prefers-reduced-motion` + high-contrast fallbacks and applied it to the hero title so every page inherits the gradient underline.

 This pattern produces an animated gradient bar behind static heading text; it meets contrast requirements by using a neutral text colour with the gradient masked behind it.